normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

     }

-So we have a Writer class which will need to fail all `PendingWrite` instances bwith a `ClosedChannelException`.
+Then we have a `Writer` class which will need to fail all `PendingWrite` instances with a `ClosedChannelException`.
 You may be tempted to implement it like this:

     public class Writer {